Ray tracing in a Realistic Context: Nazare’s Canyon

 step_size = cfl

-Plot: in this plot we represent the wave rays based on the initial conditions provided previously in the notebook.
-One panel display the regional domain, another display a zoom around the Nazare’s peninsula.
+In this plot, we represent the wave rays based on the initial conditions provided previously in the notebook.
+One panel displays the regional domain, another displays a zoom around the Nazare’s peninsula.
 The wave spectrum computed from the Sentinel-2 image is provided in the plot.
-As an illustration of the waves from the coast, a picture taken from a photograph on the cliff for the day studied day is displayed.
+As an illustration of the waves from the coast, a picture taken from a photograph on the cliff on the day studied is displayed.

 # --- For a beautiful plot, mask shallow waters